This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Almost there... we are almost done.
 Our castle won't be realistic if we can't see snow on top of structures.
 Now with a Soft Brush and an Opacity of 100%, paint on the top parts of the castle.

 Keep on painting on the snow.
-You don't have to paint on all parts, keep it organic and random.
-Paint some areas full and some a bit less.
+You don't have to paint on all parts—keep it organic and random.
+Paint some areas fully and some a bit less.

-Now all we need to add for the details is the Smoke on the lava.
-This part is somewhat optional since we might want a much sharper image.
-But then a dash of smoke coming off the lava will boost its realism and create some depth adding to scale.
+Now all we need to add for the details is the smoke on the lava.
+This part is somewhat optional, since we might want a much sharper image.
+But a dash of smoke coming off the lava will boost its realism and create some depth.

 After you have finished adding the smoke, proceed to the final adjustments of our image.
 Add another Adjustment Layer on top of all your layers and create a small curve as shown below.
-It does not have to be accurate, but the image should have a bit better contrast.
+It does not have to be accurate, but the image should have slightly better contrast.

-Create another Levels or Curves Adjustment layer and brighten the image a little bit.
-Now with a Gradient Tool, select Radial and paint that over the Mask of your create Levels/Curves.
-Use the image below as your guide on how the gradient should look like.
+Create another Levels or Curves adjustment layer and brighten the image a little bit.
+Now with the Gradient Tool, select Radial and paint that over the Mask of your Levels/Curves.
+Use the image below as your guide on how the gradient should look.

-Add a subtle vignette, to put focus on the center of our painting.
+Add a subtle vignette, to put the focus on the center of our painting.

-After than, place this gray layer on top of everything and change the blending mode to Overlay.
+After that, place this gray layer on top of everything and change the blending mode to Overlay.
 Adjust opacity when needed.

 This layer will add some nice grain to our image, simulating the grain we see on real photos.

 Now, to further push our image to simulate real world photos, add some Chromatic Aberration to it.
-Go to Filter - Lens Correction or Shift + Command/Ctrl + R and adjust the settings of the RGB fringes to your liking.
+Go to Filter > Lens Correction or Shift-Command/Control-R and adjust the settings of the RGB fringes to your liking.

 Thank you very much for viewing and reading this tutorial.
-We hope that you have learned some useful and helpful techniques to create these types of images on your own.
-Remember that it takes practice, and patience to master, but with each painting, you would learn and understand the steps better.
+I hope that you have learned some useful and helpful techniques to create these types of images on your own.
+Remember that it takes practice and patience to master, but with each painting, you will learn and understand the steps better.
 Give yourself time and you will certainly be able to produce amazing images on your own soon!